cmasfo-github/cmasfo-github/README.md

   * This for uploading tutorials or guide videos.
 * [Discord](https://discord.gg/CBmrstKXth): The Discord Channel
   * This for discussing about the project development.

+I also run the korean forum on the [dcinside](https://gall.dcinside.com/mini/board/lists?id=website).

 ## Contact & Donation